irosenb/Envoy-App/README.md

 ## Notes

 Foursquare doesn't return photos in the `/venues/search` endpoint.
 Therefore in order to see the photo, you have to tap the cell.
-I thought that was a better solution instead of making a request for each location.
+I thought that was a better solution instead of making a request for each location to get the photo.

 Not all listings have a location.
 Here's what Foursquare says about it: